gammasim/simtools/docs/source/getting_started.rst

 Installation for Developers
 ---------------------------

-Developers install gammasim-tools directly from the Github repository:
+Developers install gammasim-tools directly from the GitHub repository:

 ++++++++++++++++++++
 Clone gammasim-tools